KnpLabs/KnpMenuBundle/docs/index.rst

             'twig' => [
                 'template' => 'KnpMenuBundle::menu.html.twig'
             ],
-            // if true, enabled the helper for PHP templates (deprecated) 'templating' => false,
+            // if true, enable the helper for PHP templates (deprecated) 'templating' => false,
             // the renderer to use, list is also available by default 'default_renderer' => 'twig',